gavraz/Calculator/README.md

 ### Future Optimizations

+Tokenization Factory:
-1. A state machine tokenizer instead of the factory (disadvantage: less clear).
+1. A state machine tokenizer (disadvantage: less clear).
-2. Consider a c-like string implementation to improve tokenization.
+2. Consider pattern matching algorithms.
-3. The Constructor.Result in the tokenization factory burdens the GC.
+3. The Constructor.Result burdens the GC.
 We can partially bypass it with a reference to a position.

 ### Notes

 1. ParenthesesValidator can be generalized to describe a simple open-close matcher.
 2. We can use custom exceptions for tighter testing.

-### Known Issues

-1. The calculator is agnostic to spaces and will accept "i+++++i"